maxludden/supergene-v2/books/book01/md/chapter-0343.md

 After watching for a while, Han Sen became impatient.
 In fact, Fang's methods were not that great.
 Although primal instance was effective, it depended on who the user was.

-All the students picked by Fang Guotao were timid and not confident.
+All the students picked by Fang Guotao were timid and inconfident.
 Normally speaking, people like this could tap into their potentials easily once their confidence was boosted.
 In addition, there was tricks similar to Overload in Primal Innocence.
 Therefore, it was not hard at all to improve their testing results.

 Han Sen was totally able to demonstrate the same thing himself, so he was bored.